platypus-platform/pp-preparer/README.md

 * Benchmark extracting tar and decided whether should just be shelling out instead.
 * Do a scrub over error handling to check for dodgy messages.
+* Decide whether I even like this go thing.